Parmesan Polenta with Tomato Herb Salad

 - SERVE: To serve family style, scoop Polenta onto a platter and top with tomatoes.
 Drizzle with additional olive oil if desired.
 Garnish with additional Parmesan cheese.

-Notes
+Recipe Notes

-- To use fresh tomatoes instead of canned: You can substitute the canned tomatoes with fresh tomatoes if they are at their summer best in peak season.
-Use about 2 1/2 pounds (4-5 medium tomatoes), drained, squeezed and chopped to yield about 3 cups.
+- To use fresh tomatoes instead of canned:Â You can substitute the canned tomatoes with fresh summer tomatoes like beefsteak tomatoes, cherry tomatoes or heirloom tomatoes best.
+Field tomatoes will be fine too.
+Use about 2 1/2 pounds (1.1 kg) or 4-5 medium tomatoes, drained, squeezed and chopped to yield about 3 cups/600 grams.

 - Make Ahead: If Polenta is made ahead, it will begin to harden.
 To restore to looser creaminess, add some water and rewarm on stove or in microwave, stirring as needed.